jinhyunju/picaplot/README.md

 - Individual components can be inspected by using the `plot_single_component()` function.
 This will generate 3 plots showing the gene loading on the component of interest and the component coefficients.

+- You can specify which component to inspect by setting the component index in the option `comp_idx`.

 ```r